 30g unsalted butter

-5. Meanwhile, slice the Gruyere cheese and beat the egg in a separate bowl before rolling our your pastry (I use ready rolled.)
-Roll out both puff pastry sheets on a clean surface and divide each one in half with a sharp knife and then half again giving you eight equal rectangles of puff pastry.
-You’ll need two rectangles per Wellington.
+4. Meanwhile, slice the Emmental cheese and beat the egg in a separate bowl.
+Roll out the puff pastry sheets on a surface and divide each one in half with a sharp knife and then half again giving you eight equal rectangles of puff pastry (you need 2 rectangles per Wellington).

-6. In the middle of the one of the rectangles, put a quarter of the leek mixture, roughly the same size as the mushroom.
-Cover with a layer of sliced cheese, top with a mushroom (smooth side up) and top with another layer of cheese.
-Brush a bit of egg wash around the mushroom stack (not too much, dab away any excess with kitchen roll).
-Take one of the other pieces of pastry, stretch it a bit in your hands and stretch it carefully over the top of the mushroom stack.
+5. In the centre of the 1 of the rectangles, put a quarter of the leek mixture, roughly the same size as a portobello mushroom.
+Cover with a layer of cheese, top with one of the mushrooms (smooth side up) and top with another layer of cheese.
+Brush with a little egg wash around the mushroom stack.
+Take another square of pastry, stretch it a bit in your hands and stretch it carefully over the top of the mushroom stack.
 Press the pastry down with your fingers around the bottom of the mushroom to seal it.
-Trim the excess pastry around the edge with a sharp knife and then seal the edges further by pressing down with your fingers and then with the prongs of a fork creating a pretty pattern.
-(Make sure the Wellingtons are sealed around the sides to prevent any leaks.)
+Trim the excess pastry around the edge with a sharp knife and seal the edges by pressing down with your fingers and then with the prongs of a fork.
+See images below.
+(Make sure the Wellingtons are sealed around the sides to prevent any leaks).

-8. Brush each Wellington with egg wash and carefully transfer them one at a time to a couple of baking trays lined with baking paper.
+7. Brush each wellington with egg wash and carefully transfer to a couple of baking trays lined with baking paper.
 Bake in the oven for 20 minutes or until golden brown.
 Serve with mashed potato, steamed vegetables or as part of a roast dinner.
 Perfect for Christmas day.

 1. Cook the onion in the butter for a 4-5 minutes until softened.
 Add the crushed garlic and cook for a further minute.
 Add the wine and simmer for 5 minutes.